 What, then, is the substance of the often repeated claim that a total language capable of this construction is not Turing-complete?
-Just this: there is more to delivering the run time execution semantics of programs than the pure evaluation of expressions.
-The language might thus be described as Turing-incomplete, even though the system by which you use it allows you to execute arbitrary recursive computations for as long as you are willing to tolerate.
-Such a pedantic quibble deserves to be taken seriously inasmuch as it speaks against casually classifying a language as Turing-complete or otherwise, without clarifying the variety of its semantices and the relationships between them.
+Barely this: there is more to delivering the run time execution semantics of programs than the pure evaluation of expressions.
+A pedant might quibble that the language is Turing-incomplete because it takes the system in which you use it to execute arbitrary recursive computations for as long as you are willing to tolerate.
+Such an objection has merit only in that it speaks against casually classifying a language as Turing-complete or otherwise, without clarifying the variety of its semantics and the relationships between them.

-Whilst we are discussing the semantices of total languages, it is worth remembering that we expect dependently typed languages to come with at least two: a run time execution semantics which computes only with closed terms, and an evaluation semantics which the typechecker applies to open terms.
-It is quite normal for general recursive languages to have a total typechecking algorithm.
+Whilst we are discussing the semantics of total languages, emphatically in the plural, it is worth remembering that we expect dependently typed languages to come with at least two: a run time execution semantics which computes only with closed terms, and an evaluation semantics which the typechecker applies to open terms.
+It is quite normal for general recursive languages to have a total typechecking algorithm and indeed to make use of restricted evaluation in the course of code generation.